HealerMikado/panorama_big_data_2021/labs/lab 2 - first steps with Spark/Introduction à Spark.md

     """)
     ```

-    You could manipulate every registered dataframe by their view name.
+    You could manipulate every registered dataframe by their view name with plain SQL.

-In fact you can do most of this tutorial without any knowledge in pySpark, by only knowing the SQL language and how to use it in Spark.
+In fact you can do most of this tutorial without any knowledge in PySpark nor Spark.
+Lot of things can be done in Sparkk only by only knowing SQL and how to use it in Spark.

 **✍Hands-on 8**

 - How many tweets have hashtags ?
 Distinct hashtags ?

-- Compute a daframe with the min, max and average retweet of each `auteur` using Spark SQL
+- Compute a dataframe with the min, max and average retweet of each `auteur` using Spark SQL

-<<<<<<< HEAD
 - Compute a data frame with the min, max and average retweet of each author.
 Then sort it (using the `sort(column : string)` method) and print it.
 <!-- one exercice more ? -->